Usama Fayyad

-Usama M. Fayyad (born July, 1963) is an American-Jordanian data scientist and co-founder of KDD conferences and ACM SIGKDD association for Knowledge Discovery and Data Mining.
+Usama M. Fayyad (born July 1963) is a Tunisian-born Jordanian-American data scientist.
+He is a co-founder of KDD conferences and ACM SIGKDD association for Knowledge Discovery and Data Mining.
 He is a speaker on Business Analytics, Data Mining, Data Science, and Big Data.
-He recently left his role as the Chief Data Officer at Barclays Bank.
+He recently left his role as the chief data officer at Barclays Bank.

 Early life

 Fayyad was born to a Jordanian family in Carthage, Tunisia in July 1963, and lived his early childhood in Tunisia and other countries in the Middle East, Africa and Southern Europe.
 He graduated high school in Amman, Jordan from the National Orthodox School with GCE O-Levels.
 He spent most of his life in the U.S., having received his undergraduate and graduate education in Ann Arbor, MI at the University of Michigan.